Days Past Due in the CIBIL Report

 Regularly review your credit card and loan statements to identify errors or fraudulent transactions.
 Timely reporting to the bank safeguards against delays or missed genuine payments, contributing to a favourable DPD.

-Must Read: Disadvantages Of Having A Bad Credit Score
+Also Read: Disadvantages Of Having A Bad Credit Score

 Impact of DPD on your loan eligibility